 You can easily train ‘bark’ and ‘no bark’ at the same time.
 And that is what we are going to illustrate here.

 It may seem counter-intuitive to teach a dog to bark and even reward the dog for barking, but that is exactly what you will do to begin with.

 “What’s this” you say “we’re going to teach the dog to bark?
 But isn’t he doing quite enough of that already?”

 Don’t worry.
-Putting a behaviour, in this case making a noise, on cue is an effective way of reducing the dog’s desire to indulge in that behaviour spontaneously.
+Putting a behavior, in this case making a noise, on cue is an effective way of reducing the dog’s desire to indulge in that behavior spontaneously.

 The reasons that putting an undesirable behavior like barking on cue may help to reduce barking at other times are debatable.
 If the dog only gets a reward when he has been asked to bark, barking at other times my seem less desirable.

 And perhaps for dogs, like people, an activity can lose its ‘shine’ if people keep asking you to do it.
 Either way, we know this principle works, so it make sense to use it.

 By using dog training to put barking ‘on cue’ in this way, you are also giving your dog an awareness of what he is doing.
 Many barking dogs are simply not aware of what they are doing.
 It is just a habit.

 You are enabling him to make choices about whether or not he barks, rather than just responding hysterically with yaps, to any kind of exciting stimulus.